DHSZ/house-programming-2019/task4-my-keys.md

 etc...
 ```

-Write a program that **lists all possible inputs** and **counts the total number of conbinations** Mr. Yim may need to try to get into the office.
+Write a program that **lists all possible inputs** and **counts the total number of combinations** Mr. Yim may need to try to get into the office.

 ## Bonus - What is the correct number?!